 Prostate cancer can sometimes spread from the prostate to the bones, which is known as bone metastasis.
 Although there is no cure for bone metastases, treatment can help relieve symptoms and extend life.

 In this article, we discuss the symptoms of advanced prostate cancer and bone metastases.
-We also cover treatment options for bone metastases, side effects of treatment, and survival rates.
+We also cover treatment options for bone metastases, the side effects of treatment, and survival rates.

 Symptoms of advanced prostate cancer can include: